 In the current state of technology a new element, exciting and sometimes frightening, complements these traditional sources of input: the net.
-Electronic mail, Usenet forums and specific discussion groups (such as available through Talkitover.com, used for current Eiffel discussions [4]) mean that thousands of people can learn in a few hours about the latest announcements, ideas, proposals, opinions and suggestions - and react to them.
+Electronic mail and Usenet forums mean that thousands of people can learn in a few hours about the latest announcements, ideas, proposals, opinions and suggestions - and react to them.
 For Eiffel this has been a tremendous benefit.
 The number of people who have sent public or private comments is incomparably greater than what it would have been just a few years earlier.
 Even Ada, probably the language most widely and thoroughly debated before its final design, was born before network access became available on a grand scale, and did not benefit from the unique combination of breadth, depth and timeliness made possible by today's technology.